UFC 104: Machida vs Shogun: Predictions & Analysis

 A few statistical edges stand out.
 Schafer throws significantly more leather — a 0.7 sig. strike per minute gap.
 Bader is far more active with takedowns, averaging 1.1 more per 15 minutes.
 Bader has tighter striking defense, making opponents miss more often.

 The Pick: Ryan Bader over Eric Schafer.
-We're leaning Bader here at 65%, a solid but not overwhelming edge.
+The model is firm on this one: Bader at 76%.

 Pat Barry